liraymond04/olc-dijkstra/README.md

 # olc-dijkstra

-GUI implementation of Dijkstra's shortest path algoritm in the olcPixelGameEngine.
+GUI implementation of Dijkstra's shortest path algorithm in the olcPixelGameEngine.

 ## Controls